zahin-muhaimeen/Tic-Tac-Toe/README.md

 Tic Tac Toe written in python.

-If you still want to use the command line version, any version that is 1.5 and below is the place to go
+If you still want to use the command line version, any version that is 1.5 and below is the place to go.

+---

+## Requirements

+1. This project require the Tkinter module.

 ---